joehahn/exes-n-ohs/README.md

 1 publish a report or dashboard

+2 try mlp model using activation='sigmoid' and loss='categorical_crossentropy'

 3 add hashed password

 4 try training model on polar rather than cartesian coordinates, that might boost